Tennis-Nadal knocked out of Italian Open by Shapovalov in last-16 | Sports-Games

 "I am not injured.
 I am a player living with an injury.
 That's it," Nadal told reporters.
 "I started the match playing much better.
 My practice was much better, the warm-up, than the other day.

 "Then when these kind of stuff happens, the rest of the things, the rest of the positive things disappears."
-Earlier, Novak Djokovic ended Stan Wawrinka's hopes of stringing together a hat-trick of match wins for the first time in 18 months with a 6-2 6-2 thumping.

-The 37-year-old Swiss, who had not played for 12 months after undergoing two surgeries for a foot injury, battled past Reilly Opelka and Laslo Djere to set up a 26th meeting with top seed Djokovic in the Italian capital, and first since 2019.
-The 361st ranked Wawrinka, who last won three successive matches at the 2020 Paris Masters, could not cope with Djokovic's baseline intensity in the first set and was broken twice.

-Wawrinka showed incredible defence to break Djokovic in the sixth game of the second set but a double break from the world number one carried him to victory.
-It was Djokovic's 20th win over Wawrinka, and 998th career victory, as he bids to become the fifth player to reach the 1000-win mark.
+Shapovalov said he hoped Nadal would recover in time for the French Open, which starts on 22nd May.

+"Definitely tough to see him in pain there at the end.
+I never want to see that, especially with a great legend like Rafa," he added.
+"He's been winning so much, I think it's almost been difficult for him to stop playing and kind of take it easy."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)